Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!

 Idyllwild

-While you’re in the area, don’t miss the quaint mountain resort of Idyllwild.
-The views alone are worth the drive, and the rustic, small-town atmosphere will steal your heart.
+While you’re in Palm Springs, it would be a shame to miss the quaint mountain resort of Idyllwild.
+The views alone are worth the drive!
+And the rustic, small-town atmosphere will steal your heart.

-We stopped for lunch on the pet friendly patio at Idyll Awhile Wine Shoppe Bistro, and would have stayed to enjoy their wine selection – if we hadn’t had that curvy road between us and home!
+We stopped for lunch on the pet friendly patio at Idyllwild Brewpub.
+And would have enjoyed sampling their craft beer lineup … if we hadn’t had that curvy road between us and home.

 Idyllwild, CA